A Lago di Braies hike is good for the mind & body, making it a worthy stop on any Dolomite itinerary!

 Blanketed in winter snow, this quaint piece of architecture is really at it’s best.

-The far side of the lake is an ideal place to relax & unwind.
+The far side of the lake is an ideal place to stop and simply be mindfully present.

 There’s a pebbled beach where you can get up close & personal with the water (sadly, no swimming allowed).

 Next to the beach is a lovely grassy area with tall pine trees with shaded areas.
-This is the spot to picnic or lay in the grass and relax.
+This is a nice spot to picnic or lay in the grass and relax.

 This is one of those spots where stopping to appreciate your surroundings will add happiness to your day.